yuuiko/AquaTouch/changelong.md

 iTunes
 - Shuffle and Repeat buttons scroll away so more content can be seen while scrolled.

-YouTube Web Widget (Safari)
+Web Widgets
-- Youtube Widget will now give prompts to enable scripting for websites.
+- Youtube Widget (in Safari) will now give prompts to enable scripting for websites.
 You can also tap the tip to let AQT set the stuff for you.

-Google Mail Web Widget
+- Google Mail Widget Should now show a setup tip noting that keyboard shortcuts need to be turned on in Gmail settings.
-- Should now show a setup tip noting that keyboard shortcuts need to be turned on in Gmail settings.
+- Web Widgets now auto-close when switching away from the site to keep touchbar controls relevant.

 QuickControls
 - TrueTone and NightShift buttons should now highlight if on.